 signature on the reverse side and the form of blades can't be readily defined.

 With blades there are "exceptions to the rule" all the time.

 Modern Tachi blades

-Shortened Tachi blades from 14th century that doesn't
+Shortened Tachi blade from 13th century

 "Sukehiro" in 17th century